GoogleCloudPlatform/appengine-java-vm-runtime/README.md

 appengine-java-vm-runtime
 =========================

-Complete code source of the Google App Engine [Java Managed VM](https://cloud.google.com/appengine/docs/managed-vms/) Docker image.
+Complete code source of the Google App Engine [flexible environment](https://cloud.google.com/appengine/docs/flexible/) Docker image.
 It has 2 Java libraries, one generic for default servlets, filters and App Engine management, and one which is Jetty 9.x specific for Session management, App Engine APIs hook, and user login.

 The dependent Java libraries are build, and used by the [appengine-jetty-managed-runtime/src/main/docker/Dockerfile](appengine-jetty-managed-runtime/src/main/docker/Dockerfile) that build the Jetty9 Java8 GAE Compatibility image.
 To use